 The first MagicBand On Demand system, which allows guests to mix and match designs and band colors to create personalized MagicBands, was set up in the Magic Kingdom at the Tomorrowland Power & Light Co., a gift shop near Space Mountain.
 It opened on October 23rd, 2015.
-The second station was opened on December 1st, 2015 inside of Hollywood Studios at the Star Wars Launch Bay.
+The second station was opened on December 1st, 2015 inside of Hollywood Studios at the Star Wars Launch Bay (which is now just kiosks located in The Dark Room).
 A third station was opened in Disney Springs at the Marketplace Co-Op on December 22nd, 2015.
-A forth station opened at the ESPN Wide World of Sports complex in Walt Disney World on February 23rd, 2017.
+A fourth station opened at the ESPN Wide World of Sports complex in Walt Disney World on February 23rd, 2017.

 The UV printer is not able to print any graphics near the Mickey head design on the top of the band at this time, whereas graphic bands you buy on the store shelves do have elements printed all over the entire band.
 This is evidence that the printing and production techniques for creating graphic MagicBands must be different between On Demand and On Shelf bands.

 Here is how Disney describes MagicBands and their printing areas:

 – Zone 1 is the side with the holes

 – Zone 3 is the side without holes

 MagicBand On Demand doesn’t print on Zone 2, only Zone 1 and 3.